hande-qmc/hande/documentation/manual/input/calcs/logging.rst

         (currently only for FCIQMC on generic systems and CCMC).

     Any information is produced in files DEATH.Y.pX.log within the working directory, where Y is the same for all files produced in the same calculation and is set to the lowest value not present, and X is the process number.

+``stoch_selection``
+    type: integer

+    Optional.
+Default: 0.

+    Determines level of logging output related to stochastic cluster selection within a ccmc calculation.
+    Current levels are:

+    - ``0`` returns no extra information.
+    - ``1`` returns information on each stochastic selection attempt resulting within a calculation in a valid cluster (only for CCMC).
+    - ``2`` returns information on each stochastic selection attempt within a calculation, regardless of validity of resulting cluster (only for CCMC).

+    Any information is produced in files STOCH_SELECTION.Y.pX.log within the working directory, where Y is the same for all files produced in the same calculation and is set to the lowest value not present, and X is the process number.